silverstripe/recipe-plugin/README.md

 `project-files-installed` (as this is how composer knows what not to re-install).

 Likewise to remove a module, use `composer remove <module>` and it will be removed.
-As above, don't modify `project-dependencies-instaleld`, otherwise that module will be re-installed on subsequent `composer update-recipe`.
+As above, don't modify `project-dependencies-installed`, otherwise that module will be re-installed on subsequent `composer update-recipe`.

 ## Un-doing a deleted project file / dependency